 As the third largest island and the most populous of the all the Hawaiian Islands, there are a host of reasons for Oahu’s popularity.
 With a number of Oahu hotels in close proximity to all the best attractions in Hawaii, it’s easy to see why millions flock to Hawaii for when they’re looking for a relaxing getaway under the sun.
-But with so many worthy places to visit, how can you possibly hope to make the right decision and make the best of your limited time on the island?
+But with so many worthy places to visit, from great places to eat to the many things to do on the north shore how can you possibly hope to make the right decision and make the best of your limited time on the island?
 Here are 5 suggestions for you:

 Probably the most recognizable landmark of the Hawaiian Islands is the famed Diamond Head Volcanic Crater.
 This extinct volcanic crater offers awe-inspiring, 360-degree sweeping views of the island.
 Climbing to the top of this 760-foot summit is no easy feat, but definitely a task that’s worth the trouble.
 Make sure you’re fully prepared for this moderately difficult hike with a full bottle of water, sun protection, comfortable walking shoes and your thirst for adventure.
 I promise you will not be disappointed.